Botanical Art Worldwide 2025

 About this Exhibition

-Opening in April of 2025, the American Society of Botanical Artists (ASBA) will present a juried exhibition of artworks depicting crop diversity, in collaboration with the Foundry Art Centre, and staged in its glorious gallery space in the heart of America’s agricultural region.
-The exhibition will include original contemporary botanical artworks depicting the diversity of plant crops grown in the U.S. It is slated to remain on view through May, 2025, including on the Worldwide Day of Botanical Art, May 18th.
-A catalog of the exhibition will be published.
-For full information, go to ASBA’s website.
+The American Society of Botanical Artists (ASBA) will present a juried exhibition of artworks depicting crop diversity, in collaboration with the Foundry Art Centre, and staged in its glorious gallery space in the heart of America’s agricultural region.
+The exhibition includes original contemporary botanical artworks depicting the diversity of plant crops grown in the U.S. For full information, go to ASBA’s website.

 Venue